-Workshop topics will include Beginning Hawaiian Steel Guitar, Recording Tips, Playing Hawaiian Steel Guitar in the "Nahenahe" Style, Talk Story: Songs of Barney Isaacs, 'Ukulele, and more.
+Workshop topics will include Beginning Hawaiian Steel Guitar, Steel Guitar Tips, Steel Guitar Styles, and Hula.

 Open Stage Entertainment

-Friday and Saturday afternoon Open stage entertainment featuring guest artists and performers will run concurrent to some workshops and cultural exhibits.
+Friday and Saturday afternoon Open stage entertainment featuring guest artists and performers will run concurrent to some Saturday workshops.
 These 30-minute playing sessions will showcase steel guitarists from all over the world.
 Shown here are a few of the 2016 Open Stage performers: Jack Aldrich (Seattle, WA), Dave "DK" Kolars (DeKalb, IL), Chuck Hughes (Denver, CO), Shinichi Kakiuchi (Saitama, Japan), Ron Carter (Auckland, New Zealand, Jim McKay (Hawera, New Zealand), and Ralph Czitrom (Ringwood, NJ).
 Some will return to the 2017 open stage.

 Steel Guitar Ho'olaule'a - Friday and Saturday Evenings

 This year's festival will feature two different Ho'olaule'a programs on Friday and Saturday, each hosted by a team of emcees.
 Maui actress, comedienne, storyteller and radio personality Kathy Collins will team with celebrity, entertainer, radio personality, and the voice of the Merrie Monarch Hula Festival Kimo Kahoano to present each evening's featured musicians.
-Each ho'olaule'a will showcase five of the Festival's featured performers.
-In addition, some of The Next Generation steel guitar students of Alan Akaka's Ke Kula Mele School of Hawaiian Music will perform individually and together.
-Each night's program will also include unannounced vocalists and steel guitar players.
-The finale will feature all that evening's Ho'olaulea steel guitarists playing together as a group.
+Each ho'olaule'a will showcase a different lineup of the Festival's featured performers.
+The Saturday finale will feature all that evening's Ho'olaulea steel guitarists playing together as a group.

 Sunday Brunch Entertainment

 Guests of the Ka'anapali Beach Hotel's famous Sunday Brunch will enjoy peformances by Festival featured performers Yokohama Bay Breeze, Makana, and a jam session featuring some of the festival's steel guitar masters and Next Generation steel guitar players.
 Festival attendees are invited to enjoy the brunch at standard hotel rates.

 Vintage Lap Steel Guitar Exhibit

 An exhibit featuring vintage lap steel guitars circa mid-1930s will be presented at the festival.
 This exhibit will feature vintage Richenbacher and Gibson lap steel guitars and also include a 1950s Magnatone lap steel guitar.
 Steel guitarist Geri Valdriz is the exhibit's curator and is responsible for many of the instruments on display.
 Come and see some of the first lap steel guitars ever manufactured.